-B: A penalty may be invoked for etiquette violations (Rule 70), card exposure with action pending, throwing cards, violating one-player-to-a-hand, or similar incidents.
-Penalties will be given for soft play, abuse, disruptive behavior, or cheating.
+B: A penalty may be invoked for etiquette violations (Rule 70), card exposure with action pending, throwing cards, violating one-player-to-a-hand, improper use of devices or strategy tools (Rule 5), or similar incidents.
+Penalties will be given for soft play, abuse, disruptive behaviour, dodging blinds or cheating.
 Checking the exclusive nuts when last to act on the river is not an automatic soft play violation; TD's discretion applies based on the situation.